NetPurpose/frontend-take-home-test/README.md

 ### Start the app

 ```
-# in the backend directory
+# in the root directory
 docker-compose up -d

 # in the frontend directory